EpiphanySoft/switchit/docs/features/Built-in-commands.md

      Syntax:
        coffeehouse [subcommand]

-## Including the help command
+### Including the help command
 Help can also be included as a command on your program, here we've added it to our `coffeehouse-simple.js` example and is available at [`../examples/help.js`](../../examples/help.js):

     const {
         //...
-        Help                    // <- Import Help from switchit } = require('switchit');
+        commands                    // <- Import commands from switchit } = require('switchit');

     // ...